puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_collectors.markdown

 > Note: Collectors can only search on attributes which are present in the manifests and cannot read the state of the target system.
 For example, the collector `Package <| provider == yum |>` would only collect packages whose `provider` attribute had been _explicitly set_ to `yum` in the manifests.
 It would not match any packages that would default to the `yum` provider based on the state of the target system.

-A collector with an empty search expression will match **every** resource of the specified type.
+A collector with an empty search expression will match **every** resource of the specified resource type.

 Parentheses may be used to improve readability, and to modify the priority/grouping of `and`/`or`.
 You can create arbitrarily complex expressions using the following four operators: